enocksson/Job-Market-Paper/README.md

   - `r200 (100% increase rho)`
   - `rALL (Full flexibility)`

 For example, to compile results using the baseline paramaterization, run ```julia main.jl Base```.
-To compile Tables 5 and 6 you also need to compile welfare and wealth statistics.
+To compile tables 5 and 6 you also need to compile welfare and wealth statistics.
 This can be done (for example) by running

 ```julia wealth.jl [folder name]```